Skip to Main Content

 Studio & DOC Knowledge

 ADs familiar with Stone Street Studios, Auckland Film Studios, and DOC national park permitting.
-They navigate the NZSPG (up to 40%), iwi consultation requirements, and coordinate with Screen Auckland and Film Wellington.
+They handle the NZSPG (up to 40%), iwi consultation needs, and set up with Screen Auckland and Film Wellington.

 03.